 Boundary Waters Canoe Area (Minnesota)

 The Boundary Waters Canoe Area has long served as a sanctuary for weary souls seeking renewal.
-We've designed this week-long wilderness encounter to serve as a launching point for those interested in reconnecting with their spiritual base.
-Perched at the edge of the Boundary Waters, our rustic cabin base-camp, provides ready access to a week's worth of wilderness.
-With a supply of canoes to use and routes to explore, we will spend our days gently pursing the sublime.
-Our strokes will be light and our voices hushed as we pause to listen and watch for wildlife, for our breath and for moments of spiritual sustenance.
-This is a great trip for those who want to experience the wilderness by day and enjoy the warmth of the sauna each evening.
+We've designed this week-long wilderness encounter to serve as a launching point for those needing to reconnect with their spiritual base.
+During this backcountry wilderness camping experience, we will spend our days canoeing from campsite to campsite and our nights around the campfire star gazing.
+Our paddle strokes will be light and our voices hushed as we pause to listen and watch for wildlife, for our breath and for moments of spiritual sustenance.
+This is a great trip for those who want to experience the untouched nature of wilderness and group solidarity amidst the expansive solitude of 814,441 acres of wilderness area.

 Click here for more information: Boundary Waters Information